RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Shoaban
+Name: Imdad Baloch
-Registration Number: BSNU25101035
+Registration Number: BSNU25101041

 This repository is created as part of Lab Activity #1.